kamruzzamanripon/CRUD-React-Node-MySql/README.md

 5. Go to client folder and open your terminal. than type command npm install . so all are package install in your client folder.
 6. type command in your terminal npm start
-7. Chekc your Url.
+7. Check your Url.
 Like as http://localhost:3000
 8. enjoy :)